 But a whole world is in collusion to keep me living in another dimension, invisible, unable to reach or touch: a deaf mute ghost moving amongst them.

 So close.
 For years.
 Just over the crest of that hill are people that begat me.
 A whole community that knew of my existence.
 A whole community that blotted out that memory.
 A whole country who squirms in discomfort at the mirror I hold up inadvertently just by my presence.

 I’ve never really felt shame.
 Can’t relate to it.
-But thinking of mass erasure like this: the necessity of it, the pain of it, the whole notion of a whole community knowing its children and then having to go work their daily lives around their conspicuous absence.
-And I think I now understand how shameful that would be.
+But thinking of mass erasure like this: the necessity of it, the pain of it, the whole notion of a whole community knowing its children and then having to work their daily lives around their conspicuous absence.
+And I think now I understand how shameful that would be.
 Profoundly shameful.